Sabourifar/Utilities/README.md

 ### Overview

-The **DNS Configuration Utility v4** is an enhanced Batch script developed by Sabourifar to simplify DNS configuration on Windows machines.
+The **DNS Configuration Utility v4** is a Batch script developed by Sabourifar to simplify DNS configuration on Windows machines.
 This utility helps users manage DNS settings with pre-configured public servers, custom configurations, DHCP reversion, or DNS cache flushing.

-### Changes from v3

-- Improved code readability with defined UI constants and streamlined PowerShell commands.
-- Enhanced structure with consolidated error handling sections.
-- Minor formatting adjustments for a polished output.

 ### Features